 Tracey Moffatt is one of today’s leading international visual artists working in photography, film and video.
 Many of her photographs and short films have achieved iconic status both in her home country of Australia and around the world.
 Her photographs play with many different printing processes and have a filmic, narrative quality.
 She approaches all her photographic and video work as a film director, and she is known as a powerful visual storyteller.
-Moffatt recently represented Australia for the 2017 Venice Biennale, with an exhibition of two new photographic series Passage and Body Remembers in the Australia Pavilion in the Giardini.
-She was the first Australian Indigenous artist to present a solo exhibition in the biennale.
+Moffatt represented Australia for the 2017 Venice Biennale, with an exhibition of two new photographic series Passage and Body Remembers in the Australia Pavilion in the Giardini.
+She is the first Australian Indigenous artist to present a solo exhibition in the biennale.
 These series were subsequently shown at Tyler Rollins Fine Art in 2018.
 She is presenting a new series of works at Tyler Rollins Fine Art through February, 2020.